liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/03-preparing-for-install.markdown

  --add-opens=java.xml/com.sun.org.apache.xerces.internal.parsers=ALL-UNNAMED
 ```

-If you're using JDK 11 on Linux or UNIX and are activating @product@ using an LCS 5.0.0 client, you may see an error like this:
+If you're using JDK 11 on Linux or UNIX and are activating @sharepoint@ using an LCS 5.0.0 client, you may see an error like this:

 ```
 ERROR [LCS Worker 2][BaseScheduledTask:92] java.lang.reflect.InaccessibleObjectException: Unable to make public long com.sun.management.internal.OperatingSystemImpl.getOpenFileDescriptorCount() accessible: module jdk.management does not